-Breastfeeding in public continues to be a controversial issue, but the law in Nevada is clear: It's perfectly legal.
+Breastfeeding in public continues to be a controversial issue, but the law in Nevada is clear: It is perfectly legal.

 This page explains both federal and Nevada "breastfeeding" laws.
-Our Las Vegas criminal defense attorneys also explain when mothers may pump breast milk in the workplace and how breastfeeding may cross the line into "indecent exposure."
+Our Las Vegas criminal defense attorneys also explain when mothers may pump breast milk in the workplace.

 Breastfeeding is legal in Nevada

 While waiting for the bus in Henderson, Sarah sits down on the bench and intends to breastfeed her infant.
-Before Sarah can pick up the infant, a cop rides by and sees Sarah's newly exposed breast.
-Sarah is then booked at the Henderson Detention Center for indecent exposure.
+Before Sarah can pick up the infant, a police officer rides by and sees Sarah's newly exposed breast.
+Sarah is then booked at the Henderson Detention Center for breaching the peace.
 Once Sarah's defense attorney explains that Sarah was preparing to breastfeed her infant, the charge should be dismissed.

 Note that breastfeeding in public is permitted even if the nipple of the mother's breast is uncovered during or incidental to the breastfeeding.
 Breastfeeding is also legal even if people around the mother are offended or discomforted by the sight of the breastfeeding.

 Breastfeeding versus Indecent Exposure in Nevada